 Diabetes care and education specialists are licensed healthcare professionals – registered nurses, registered dietitians and pharmacists, among others – who receive special training in:

 - social sciences

-Diabetes educators help people with diabetes:
+Diabetes care and education specialists help people with diabetes:

 - Learn basic information about diabetes and its management